AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 È essenziale che VisitorAPI.js sia caricato prima di at.js o mbox.js.
 Se stai aggiornando un file at.js o mbox.js esistente, assicurati di verificare l’ordine di caricamento.

-Dal punto di vista dell’implementazione, le impostazioni predefinite per l’integrazione di Target e Analytics sono configurate in modo che l’identificatore SDID passato dalla pagina unisca automaticamente nel backend le richieste di Target e Analytics.
+The way the out-of-the-box settings are configured for [!DNL Target] and [!DNL Analytics] integration from an implementation perspective is to use the SDID that is passed from the page to stitch the [!DNL Target] and [!DNL Analytics] request together on the backend automatically for you.

-Tuttavia, se desideri un maggiore controllo su come e quando inviare i dati di analisi di Target ad Analytics a scopo di reporting, senza accettare le impostazioni predefinite per l’unione automatica dei dati di analisi di Target e Analytics tramite l’identificatore SDID, puoi impostare **analyticsLogging = client_side** tramite **window.targetGlobalSettings**.
+However, if you want more control on how and when to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes, and you do not want to opt-in to the default settings of having [!DNL Target] and [!DNL Analytics] automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Nota: questo approccio non è supportato dalle versioni precedenti alla versione 2.1.

 Ad esempio: